deciduously/music/post.md

 1. `xxd -r -p`: Convert hexadecimal samples back to binary.
 1. `aplay -c 2 -f S32_LE -r 16000`: Play back binary samples as sound wave.

 Don't worry at all if some or all of this is incomprehensible.
 You don't need to have a clue how any of it works yet.
 This program is not a direct translation of that [code](https://en.wikipedia.org/wiki/Source_code), and I'm not going to elaborate much on what any of the specific commands in the pipeline mean (read the linked post for that), just the releavant logic.
-By the time we're done, you'll be able to pick apart the whole thing yourself anyway.
+By the time we're done, you'll be able to pick apart the whole thing yourself.

 If you'd like the challenge of implementing this yourself from scratch in your own language, **stop right here**.
 If you get stuck, this should all apply to whatever you've got going unless you've gone real funky with it - in which case, it sounds cool and you should show me.